How Much Does a Gardener Cost?

 Patio Cleaning

-2. MAKE YOUR OWN PATIO CLEANER – You can make your own patio cleaner simply by mixing soap with water.
-You won’t need to invest in any special products, just a simple, gentle soap such a washing up liquid mixed with water is great for doing the trick.
+• Make Your Own Patio Cleaner – You can make your own patio cleaner simply by mixing soap with water.
+You won’t need to invest in any special products; just a simple, gentle soap such as a washing-up liquid mixed with water is great for doing the trick.

-4. BRUSH THE PATIO – Get a hard-bristled brush and start brushing your patio.
-The hard bristles will eliminate the tougher dirt and grime lay on the surface of the paving stones.
+• Brush the Patio – Get a hard-bristled brush and start brushing your patio.
+The hard bristles will eliminate the tougher dirt and grime lying on the surface of the paving stones.
 Keep on brushing until it looks like all of the dirt from the stones has been dislodged.

 Lawn Maintenance